alastairparagas/haskell_exercises/README.md

 <img style="text-align:center;" src="http://cdn.usefulstuff.io/2016/03/haskell-logo.jpg">

-I decided to pick up Haskell for the fun of learning a truly strict functional programming language besides F#, which we used at Florida International University's **Survey Programming Languages** class.
+I decided to pick up Haskell for the fun of learning a truly strict functional programming language besides F#, which we used at Florida International University's **Survey of Programming Languages** class.

 Here is a sampler of how Haskell code looks like!
 ```haskell